debMan/cheatSheets/lpic2-cheatsheet.md

 otop
 iostat
 iotop
-lsof
+lsof                            # can get a directory path as argument fuser
-fuser                           # Show which processes use the named files, sockets, or filesystems.
+# fuser Show which processes use the named files, sockets, or filesystems which gets as argument
 ################
 w
 who